The Segreants Club

 In recent years past members have re-discovered the enjoyment of rowing and the Segreants often enter a crew into the Fairbairns competition in Michaelmas term and the Head of the Cam in the May term.
 If you are interested in racing for the Segreants at any time, please email Mike, and see the current updates for information regarding this year’s racing.

-If you wish to support the work the Segreants Trust does, attend any of the events or have any other queries please contact Mike, Secretary of the Segreants Club or Ryan, the current Captain of Boats.
+If you wish to support the work the Segreants Trust does, attend any of the events or have any other queries please contact Mike, Secretary of the Segreants Club or Alex, the current Captain of Boats.

 Segreants Regatta and Dinner